-You can still help us be there for people with dementia who are at high risk of isolation and distress during this crisis.
+You can help us be there for people affected dementia who have borne the brunt of the coronavirus crisis.

 What is Dementia Action Week?

-Why are we postponing Dementia Action Week activities and events?
+Why are Dementia Action Week 2020 activities and events cancelled?

 Dementia Action Week mobilises thousands of individuals, workplaces, schools and communities to put on events and take action to help reduce the social isolation experienced by so many people living with dementia.

-Will I still get my materials I ordered?
+Will I still get the Dementia Action Week materials I ordered?

-Will the theme of the Week still be the same?
+Will the theme of the Week still be the same in 2021?

-How will Alzheimer’s Society be supporting people affected by dementia during the pandemic?
+How is Alzheimer’s Society supporting people affected by dementia during the pandemic?

 We know that people with dementia are being disproportionately affected by the COVID-19 pandemic – both from the disease itself and the negative impacts of social distancing.